nikita-harripersadh/GIS-Portfolio/README.md

 My journey into GIS began through my environmental science coursework, where I discovered the value of spatial data in understanding and addressing real-world challenges.
 This interest was further strengthened during a four-month GIS internship at Kartoza, where I gained hands-on experience using QGIS for spatial data processing, mapping, and analysis within a professional geospatial environment.

 GIS has since become the intersection of data, geography, and storytelling that now shapes my career goals.

-## Why GIS?
-I’m a student of Environmental Science and Human Kinetics & Ergonomics, with a deep interest in how people interact with their environments — both natural and built.
-My passion lies in using spatial data and mapping tools to understand and respond to environmental challenges like wildfire risk, climate change, and land use impacts.

 ## Whats Next?
 **Availability:** Open to internships, collaborations, or junior GIS roles.